UDST/bayarea_urbansim/README.md

 ####Data necessary for run.py to run

-These data should be in data/:
+These data should be in the data/ folder:

 https://s3.amazonaws.com/bayarea_urbansim/data/2015_06_01_osm_bayarea4326.h5
 https://s3.amazonaws.com/bayarea_urbansim/data/2015_08_03_tmnet.h5